sewenew/redis-plus-plus/README.md

 As the `Pipeline` class, `Transaction` maintains a newly created connection to Redis.
 This connection has the same `ConnectionOptions` as the `Redis` object.

 **NOTE**: Creating a `Transaction` object is NOT cheap, since it creates a new connection.
 So you'd better reuse the `Transaction` as much as possible.
+Check [this](#create-transaction-without-creating-new-connection) to see how to create a `Transaction` object without creating a new connection.

 Also you don't need to send [MULTI](https://redis.io/commands/multi) command to Redis. `Transaction` will do that for you automatically.